Justice3000/Olympic-game-LIA1-Open/README.md

 This is a simple three.js game with main focus of showing different parts of how does React work together with 3D graphics in three.js.
 Written in JavaScript + TypeScript.
 Consider this document as a humble help guide for beginners made by a one.

+Want to test it?
+You can do it here: https://ogame-2aavl.ondigitalocean.app

+Please note, it is configured with many extra post processing effects and may be sluggish on some machines.

 ---

 ## PACKAGES USED